Mental health and wellbeing

 • give – by doing something nice for a friend or a stranger, joining a community group or simply carrying out a random act of kindness, for example

-From 1st April East London NHS Foundation Trust (ELFT) will be the provider of Child and Adolescent Mental Health Services (CAMHS) and adult mental health services in Central Bedfordshire (effective 1 April 2015.)
+East London NHS Foundation Trust (ELFT) is the provider of Child and Adolescent Mental Health Services (CAMHS) and adult mental health services in Central Bedfordshire (effective 1 April 2015.)
 It is commissioned by the Bedfordshire Clinical Commissioning Group (CCG.)

 The Bedfordshire Mental Health and Wellbeing Service (link opens in new window) provided by ELFT offers support for individuals who are experiencing depression, anxiety, sadness, anger, extreme shyness, obsessive behaviour, phobias or relationship difficulties.